 The sections typically seen in newspapers can be used to split the newspaper study.

-- The front page is dedicated for the most critical information.
+- The front page is dedicated to the most critical information.
 However, several newspapers now devote significant front-page space to sensational news.
 As a result, you must be skilled at selecting the crucial information and filtering out the rest.

 - City and Regional News: This section isn’t very important.